benjaminprojas/vscode-inline-spacify/README.md

 # vscode-inline-spacify README

 This allows users to convert tabs to spaces inline for alignment purposes.
-Simpley enable the plugin, then save an open document.
+Simply enable the plugin, then save an open document.
 All inline tabs will be converted to the proper spacing.
 (This excludes tabs at the beginning of a line).

 ## Features
 The extension automatically runs on file save which is automatically handled by VS Code